open/close all folders

 - High Plains Invaders (2009) — Western meets alien invaders

 - From Dusk Till Dawn - Western meets Tarantino, Rodriguez and Vampires.

-- Jeepers Creepers 3 was supposed to be this when it was first envisioned.
+- Third Jeepers Creepers film was supposed to be this when it was first envisioned.

 - Blood Rayne II Deliverance was a movie about vampires set in the old west.
-Also contained the ridiculous line, "Get out of town before high midnight."
+Also contained the ridiculous line, "Get out of town before high midnight."note

 - The famous surrealist Western El Topo, which features mole people.